Violence Against Women and Girls

 UK Government progress

-On 22 July 2014 the Prime minister and UNICEF hosted the first Girl Summit, aimed at mobilising domestic and international efforts to end female genital mutilation (FGM) and child, early and forced marriage (CEFM) within a generation.
-You can read about the key achievements and next steps here.
+On 22 July 2014, the Prime Minister and UNICEF hosted the first Girl Summit, aimed at mobilising domestic and international efforts to end female genital mutilation and child, early and forced marriage (CEFM) within a generation.

 Resources to help you